tutagomes/JS2/TypeScript/Laboratorio/02-Migrando.md

-Assuming:

-- you know JavaScript.
-- you know patterns and build tools (e.g. webpack) used in the project.

-With that assumption out of the way, in general the process consists of the following steps:

-- Add a `tsconfig.json`.
-- Change your source code file extensions from `.js` to `.ts`.
-Start *suppressing* errors using `any`.
-- Write new code in TypeScript and make as little use of `any` as possible.
-- Go back to the old code and start adding type annotations and fix identified bugs.
-- Use ambient definitions for third party JavaScript code.

-Let us discuss a few of these points further.

-Note that all JavaScript is *valid* TypeScript.
-That is to say that if you give the TypeScript compiler some JavaScript -> the JavaScript emitted by the TypeScript compiler will behave exactly the same as the original JavaScript.
-This means that changing the extension from `.js` to `.ts` will not adversely affect your codebase.

 ### **Suppressing Errors**

 TypeScript will immediately start TypeChecking your code and your original JavaScript code *might not be as neat as you thought it was* and hence you get diagnostic errors.
 Many of these errors you can suppress with using `any` e.g.: